Siiir/rust-lang_reco/README.md

 ### Command Line Options

-- `-A, --no-accuracy-measure`: Disables measure of the classifier's accuracy using test data.
-This operation might take additional time if is enabled.
+- `-A, --no-accuracy-measure`: Disables measuring of the classifier's accuracy using test data.
+Measure takes additional time if is not disabled.
 - `-h, --help`: Prints help information.
 Use `--help` for more detailed command usage.
 - `-V, --version`: Prints the version information of `lang_reco`.